the Baltic consonants š, ž, č, are written out as sh, zh, ch.

 Kenesa Kenesa (see Photo below)

-kept to barbeque, bake (Inf.)
+kept to roast, bake (Inf.)

-kerberzē birch-bush
+keraberze birch-bush

-kerēt to hope (Inf)
+kerēt to hope, also; charm (Inf)

 kermeneniskas temporal, earthly